Vata, Pitta, Kapha, the tridoshas

 Disease susceptibility and Doshic body types

-A Vata dominant prakruti is easily prone to Vata disorders such as arthritis, neurological disorders, various body aches and pains, bloating, tinnitus, tremors, skin dryness, constipations and so on.
+A Vata dominant prakruti is easily prone to Vata disorders such as arthritis, neurological disorders, various body aches and pains, bloating, tinnitus, tremors, skin dryness, constipation and so on.
 A vata person complains of backache, or knee pains after walking for a while, though they may look otherwise healthy.

-Vata disorders are more difficult to treat in a Vata dominant prakruti, because Vata is already high in that consitutional type.
+Vata disorders are more difficult to treat in a Vata dominant prakruti, because Vata is already high in that constitutional type.
 Vata will suppress Pitta and Kapha Dosha and exhibit more pronounced Vata symptoms.

-In a similar way, a Pitta body type person will always be prone to burning sensation, gastritis, sour belching, excess sweating, increased body temperature, red vesicles, jaundice, stomatitis, bleeding disorders, menorrhagia, skin disorders, diarohhea etc. A Pitta person will complain of heat, and perhaps with intense burning sensations upon mild exposure to sunlight.
+In a similar way, a Pitta body type person will always be prone to burning sensation, gastritis, sour belching, excess sweating, increased body temperature, red vesicles, jaundice, stomatitis, bleeding disorders, menorrhagia, skin disorders, diarrhea etc. A Pitta person will complain of heat, and perhaps with intense burning sensations upon mild exposure to sunlight.

 Similarly, a Kapha body type person will be prone to anorexia, drowsiness, laziness, indigestion, obesity, oedema, phlegm adhering to the throat and so on.
-A Kapha person will exhibit symptoms of mucous soon after eating an ice cream.
+A Kapha person will exhibit symptoms of mucous soon after eating ice cream.